Are you or do you know someone who is trapped or unable to leave a work situation?

 - Receiving threats about your immigration status

-- Not in control of your immigration documents because your employer has them
+- Your employer keeps control of your immigration documents

-- Not allowed to leave the job site without your employer’s permission
+- Not allowed to leave work or your housing without your employer’s permission

 - Limited in your ability to communicate with the outside world without employer consent